ayushsharma82/NetWizard/README.md

 </p>
 <br/>

-<b>NetWizard</b> is an easy-to-use yet powerful WiFi manager and captive portal for your wireless microcontrollers.
-Avoid the hassle of manually setting up WiFi and let NetWizard take care of everything for your device!
+<b>NetWizard</b> is an easy-to-use yet powerful WiFi manager and captive portal library for wireless microcontrollers.
+Avoid the hassle of hard-coding WiFi credentials and let NetWizard take care of networking for your device!

 Additionally, NetWizard lets you create an custom configuration page of your choice which is shown at the time of setup.
-For example: for entering MQTT credentials etc.
+The possibilities are endless!

 <br/>
 <br/>